-DIAL's appeal no. 10/2012 with respect to first control period has been concluded along with the appeal by certain airlines.
-TDSAT vide its order dated April 23, 2018 has passed the order, which provides clarity on the issues which were pending for last six years and has laid down the principles to be followed by AERA in determination of tariff of the third control period starting from April 1, 2019.
-DIAL expects the uplift impact of the TDSAT order to be factored in the tariff determination by AERA for the next period i.e., 2019-2024.
-DIAL's appeal against the second control period shall be heard in due course.
+DIAL's appeal no. 10/2012 with respect to first control period has been concluded at the TDSAT along with the appeal of certain airlines.
+TDSAT vide its order dated April 23, 2018 has passed the order, which provides clarity on the issues which were pending for last six years and has laid down the principles to be followed by AERA in the third control period starting from April I, 2019.
+The Company expects the uplift impact of the TDSAT order to reflect in the tariff determination by AERA for the third control period i.e. 2019 -2024.
+DIAL's appeal against the second control period is pending before the TDSAT and the same is still to be heard which shall be heard in due course.
+Also, DIAL in respect of TDSAT order dated April 23, 2018 has filed a limited appeal in the Hon'ble Supreme Court of India on July 21, 2018 and same is still to be heard.